Disappearance of Emma Fillipoff

-Emma Fillipoff (born January 6, 1986) is a Canadian woman who has been missing since November 28, 2012, last seen in front of the Empress Hotel in Victoria, British Columbia, at the age of 26.
+Emma Fillipoff (born January 6, 1986) is a Canadian woman who has been missing since November 28, 2012.
+Fillipoff was last seen in front of the Empress Hotel in Victoria, British Columbia, at the age of 26.

 Disappearance

-Emma Fillipoff was last seen in the immediate vicinity of the Empress Hotel in Victoria between 7:15 pm and 8:00 pm on November 28, 2012.
-She was observed being interviewed by Victoria police.
-Her red 1993 Mazda MPV was found in the Chateau Victoria parking lot with almost all her belongings in it, including her passport, library card, digital camera, clothes, a pillow, assorted ornaments, laptop, and recently borrowed library books.
-It is believed she used the van as storage.
-She spoke with Chateau Victoria staff at 7:00 am on the morning of her disappearance.
+Emma Fillipoff was last seen in the immediate vicinity of the Empress Hotel in Victoria, British Columbia, between 7:15pm and 8:00pm on November 28, 2012.
+She was observed being interviewed by officers from the Victoria Police Department (VicPD).
+Her red 1993 Mazda MPV was later found in the parking lot of the Chateau Victoria with almost all her belongings in it, including her passport, library card, digital camera, clothes, a pillow, assorted ornaments, laptop and recently borrowed library books.
+It is believed Fillipoff used the van as storage.
+She spoke with Chateau Victoria staff at 7:00am on the morning of her disappearance.

 In June 2018, a man reported that in the early morning following Fillipoff's disappearance, he had picked up a young woman in distress matching her description in nearby Esquimalt.